Project-1-Team-9/Covid-Analysis/README.md

 ### Suspected vs Confirmed at Admission

-The stacked bar graph displays the total number of COVID-19 related hospital admissions based on confirmed or suspected status.
+The clustered bar graph displays the total number of COVID-19 related hospital admissions based on confirmed or suspected status.
 Majority of admissions were from previously confirmed COVID-19 patients.
 The age group most affected ranged from 60-69.

 ### Summary
 The biggest spike in hospital deaths was after the 2020 holidays.
 During this spike, ICU bed utilization was high for COVID, and there was a spike in staffing shortages reported.
 There was likely insufficient treatment available for all the patients, leading to higher-than-expected deaths.
 Over 70% of hospitalizations for COVID were for patients 50 and older.
 The age group 60-69 had the highest number of admissions during this time period.